-The cost of an annuity depends on the following factors: • Long-term interest rates prevalent in the market
+The cost of an annuity depends on the following factors:

-• The age and gender of the individual.

-- The health and lifestyle of the individual.
-For example, those in poor health may be able to get a higher - The type of benefits chosen.
-For example, those - increasing in line with the Retail Prices Index (RPI), - or incorporating a spouse's pension are more - Expenses of the provider, including any profit
+- Long-term interest rates prevalent in the market at that time; - The age and gender of the individual; - The health and lifestyle of the individual.
+For example, those in poor health may be able to get a higher income from their fund; - The type of benefits chosen.
+For example, those increasing in line with the Retail Prices Index (RPI), or incorporating a spouse's pension are more expensive. - Expenses of the provider, including any profit margins.